managers-nft/erc6551-implementation/README.md

 **How to deploy it?**

-We are using Hardhat deploy plugin https://github.com/wighawag/hardhat-deploy so all this repo needs is you run **npx hardhat deploy**
+We are using Hardhat deploy plugin https://github.com/wighawag/hardhat-deploy so all this repo needs is for you to run **npx hardhat deploy**
+Don't forget to set .env variables